-Section 23.4.1 Procedure
+SECTION 23.4.1 - PROCEDURE

-- A. Teachers in Choice Schools and elementary Quest are eligible to use this process to request a transfer to a regular education classroom opening, subject to the provisions in this section. - B. The transfer list will remain active from the first Friday in March through the end of the workday on August 1. - C. Transfers are limited to vacancies both at the employee's current level (i.e. elementary to elementary, middle school to middle school, high school to high school) and current position (i.e. classroom teacher to classroom teacher, library media specialist to library media specialist, elementary counselor to elementary counselor, secondary counselor to secondary counselor). - D. The transfer procedure shall not be used to increase or decrease an employee's contractual status, such as going from part-time to increased part-time or full-time. - E. The District may set aside the voluntary transfer provision of this agreement for up to a combined total of fifteen (15) reassignments/transfers per year.
-The District will notify the Association when this procedure is set aside and the reason for doing so. - F. An employee will be qualified to transfer to a position if that employee has the required certification and qualifications in compliance with state and federal law, and has received an overall proficient summative evaluation rating for at least the two (2) successive years directly prior to the time of the transfer request. - 1.
-If there is one (1) qualified applicant for a vacancy, that applicant will be offered the vacant position. - 2.
-If more than one (1) qualified applicant applies, the person who has been at his/her current building the longest (highest building seniority) will be offered the transfer. - 3.
-If the applicants have equal building seniority, the transfer will be offered to the person placed on the higher educational lane on the salary schedule. - 4.
-If the applicants have the same building seniority and are on the same educational lane, the transfer will be offered to the person with the most overall experience. - 5.
-If all of the above are equal, the transfer will be determined by lottery. - G. The employee identified for transfer will have a conversation with the principal of the receiving building as soon as possible.
+- A. Teachers in Choice Schools and elementary Quest are eligible to use this process to request a transfer to a regular education classroom opening, subject to the provisions in this section. - B. The transfer list will remain active from the first Friday in March through the end of the workday on August 1. - C. Transfers are limited to vacancies both at the employee's current level (i.e., elementary to elementary, middle school to middle school, high school to high school) and current position (i.e., classroom teacher to classroom teacher, library media specialist to library media specialist, elementary counselor to elementary counselor, secondary counselor to secondary counselor). - D. The transfer procedure shall not be used to increase or decrease an employee's contractual status, such as going from part-time to increased part-time or full-time.

+- E. The District may set aside the voluntary transfer provision of this agreement for up to a combined total of fifteen (15) reassignments/transfers per year.
+The District will notify the Association when this procedure is set aside and the reason for doing so. - F. An employee will be qualified to transfer to a position if that employee has the required certification and qualifications in compliance with state and federal law and has received an overall proficient summative evaluation rating for at least the two (2) successive years directly prior to the time of the transfer request. - G. The employee identified for transfer will have a conversation with the principal of the receiving building as soon as possible.
 Every effort should be made to have this conversation face-to-face. - H. Employees will have two (2) business days to respond to a transfer offer.
-It is the employee's responsibility to notify the Human Resources Department of any change in contact information. - An employee will be removed from the transfer list when the employee has declined two (2) transfer offers to his/her requested positions.
-An employee will not be removed from the list if he/she declines an offer for a transfer to a position not requested.

-J. The District will provide five (5) days of transition time (prorated by FTE) paid at the employee's per diem rate for those classroom teachers, library media specialists, and counselors who have been located in the same building for five (5) or more consecutive years.
+It is the employee's responsibility to notify the Human Resources Department of any change in contact information. - I. An employee will be removed from the transfer list when the employee has declined two (2) transfer offers to his/her requested positions.
+An employee will not be removed from the list if he/she declines an offer for a transfer to a position not requested. - J. The District will provide five (5) days of transition time (prorated by FTE) paid at the employee's per diem rate for those classroom teachers, library media specialists, and counselors who have been located in the same building for five (5) or more consecutive years.